facundosargiotto/breaking-bad-characters/README.md

 - Fork the repo.
 - Clone the repo.
-- On the root of the project, run 'npm install' to install all dependencies that the project needs.
+- On the root of the project, run 'npm install' to install all dependencies the project needs.
 - Run 'npm start'.
 Now you can see the project deployed on local server: http://localhost:3000/

 ## Dependencies